-Fabulously!
-About 35 of our residents apply for subspecialty fellowship each year; we have matched 100% of our residents applying into the field of their choice over the past decade.
-Just as an example, last year 31 of 35 residents who applied got one of their top 3 choices in the fellowship match.
+Outstanding!
+About 75% of our residents apply for subspecialty fellowship each year and typically 90% get one of their top 2 choices in the fellowship match!
 Our mentorship system for the match includes meetings with Drs.
-Reynolds and Zeidel, a faculty mentor in the specialty field you choose, and informal advising from residents and fellows who have very recently been through the application process.
+Smith and Zeidel, a faculty mentor in the specialty and informal advising from residents and fellows who have very recently been through the application process.
 Our chief residents help relieve the stress of the match by helping to ensure coverage for all your fellowship interviews.

 Do you have opportunities to perform procedures?

 We have an entire rotation dedicated to performing procedures, including central lines on the floor, lumbar punctures, paracenteses, thoracenteses, and arthrocenteses.
 There is a dedicated teaching attending on this rotation to provide teaching and instruction.
 We were one of the first Internal Medicine programs to create and adopt such a procedure teaching service.
 For more information, please see "Creation of an Innovative Inpatient Medical Procedure Service and a Method to Evaluate House Staff Competency" and the Agency for Healthcare Research and Quality.
 In the ICUs, the primary team will perform all procedures on their patients.
 In addition, BIDMC has cutting edge technology in the simulation center for practicing central line placement, running codes, and refining care of an unstable patient.

 Are there research opportunities early on?

-As members one of the top research departments in the United States, our residents have the opportuntity to work with international leaders in medical research and have ample opportunity to pursue their own research interests.
+As members of one of the top research departments in the United States, our residents have the opportunity to work with international leaders in medical research and have ample opportunity to pursue their own research interests.
 There is an exceptional opportunity for dedicated research time in your senior year.
-For more information, please see our section on
+For more information, please see our section on Research Opportunities.

 Residents are supported in their pursuit of a broad range of unique clinical, research, teaching, and service opportunities, including international health experiences.
 For more information, please visit our International Health and Underserved Populations section.